 - 1. Refer to your respective division rules and/or livestock rules and regulations for specifics per species. - 2.
 Exhibitors and contestants must be a participant in the Butler County 4-H or FFA program.
 4-H Members must be enrolled in-projects by May 1.
 The exhibits entered in the Butler County Fair must be owned and fed, constructed, or grown by the Exhibitor.
 Exhibits must be the work of the current program year. - 3.
 Fair officials will not be responsible for any exhibits or equipment that is not removed following the designated Fair Clean up time or for any broken or damaged items. - 4.
 The Danish system of awards will be followed in all classes in the youth division of the fair.
 Exhibits will be placed within five groups: purple, blue, red, white, and green.
 Exhibits of superior quality will be placed in a purple group (does not apply to livestock divisions).
 Ribbon placing will be awarded at time of judging.
-Only purple ribbon exhibits in static project exhibits may be considered for any Champion or Reserve Champion awards.

-- 5. This is a Youth Event.
+Only purple ribbon exhibits in static project exhibits may be considered for any Champion or Reserve Champion awards. - 5.
+This is a Youth Event.
 4-H Policy states "Alcohol or tobacco products shall not be used by adults in the presence of youth(s) at any 4-H event." - 6.
 Youth exhibitors (individual or group) should avoid using copyrighted materials.
 Copyrighted and/or trademarked materials utilized in banners, displays, posters or other activities other than for educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 7.
 Firearms and weapons (including but not limited to items resembling a firearm or weapon) or photos of same are not allowed to be entered or exhibited.
 Check with Butler County Extension Agents for questions regarding more information. - 8.
 All 4-H/FFA animals are to remain on the Fairgrounds until they are released.
 They are not allowed in the camping area, in the parking lot or over on city property. - 9.
-Any Exhibitor who is found to have tampered with any exhibit or entered an exhibit that is not eligible for exhibit or does not abide by Fair rules, will be barred from showing.
+All 4-H/FFA Static projects are to remain on the Fairgrounds until they are released.
+Failure to do so will result in that project's entry disqualification and forgo the ability to enter in the Kansas State Fair. - 10.
+Any Exhibitor who is found to have tampered with any exhibit or entered an exhibit that is not eligible for exhibit or does not abide by Fair rules, will be barred from showing. - 11.
+Static entries found to have not followed rules outlined in their section will result in one ribbon placing lowering.
+Once judging has concluded, the judge's decision is final.